-How Much Money Do Mizzou Graduates Make?students who graduate from Mizzou with a bachelor's degree go on to jobs where they make an average salary of $48,300 in their early years.
-That's great news for Mizzou students since it is 21% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Mizzou Graduates Make?students who graduate with a bachelor's degree from Mizzou make about $56,986 a year during their first few years of employment after graduation.
+That's great news for Mizzou students since it is 34% more than the average college graduate's salary of $42,485 per year.

 Location of University of Missouri - Columbia

 University of Missouri - Columbia Majorsstudents from 99 majors graduated from University of Missouri - Columbia.
 Of these students, 5,114 received undergraduate degrees and 2,002 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Communication & Media Studies||221||$35,358|

 |Teacher Education Grade Specific||157||$33,520|

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.